 Designing an Eco Home

-The key challenge when designing an eco home is deciding what you want to achieve in the first place: reduced energy bills, a healthier internal environment or perhaps a sustainable way of living?
-In many ways, an eco house can be anything we want it to be, as long as it offers some improvement on ‘standard’ housebuilding.
+The challenge when designing an eco home is deciding what you want to achieve in the first place: reduced energy bills, a healthier internal environment or perhaps a more sustainable way of living?

 - Fabric first (for example, Passivhaus)

 - Cradle-to-cradle (which looks at the lifecycle of materials)

 - Holistic design (which looks at the impact of the house on the people living in it and the local environment)

 - Earthship Biotecture (building entirely with natural and recycled materials).

 Sometimes these approached are mixed to create an eco home.

 Read more on how to design a green house.

 Key Elements of an Eco Home